isomerpages/mci-scai/_scai-questions/SCAI Question 8.md

 #### Question

-**How can we design and implement a sustainable, AI-enhanced, open education ecosystem, with a sustainable mechanism for participation, with the ambition of making education more efficient, effective, and accessible for local communities and global society?**
+**How can we design and implement an AI-enhanced, open education ecosystem, with a sustainable mechanism for participation, with the ambition of making education more efficient, effective, and accessible for local communities and global society?**

 Doing so will also enable us to maximise human capital across communities around the world, starting with maximising every student’s potential.